baskuit/pinyon/src/readme.md

 	Pinyon was designed to facilitate the development of all of these kinds of models.

 * `Search`
 	Stockfish and Leela Chess exemplify the most promising methods for search: AlphaBeta solving and MCTS.
 The former is a depth first approach that uses game theoretic reasoning to prune as much of the game tree to produce its answer.
 Pinyon has an *improved* implementation of Simultaneous Move AlphaBeta for stochastic games, which means it is likely the SOTA in this field.
 The latter approach is more commonly known but fatally misunderstood in the simultaneous move context.
-Pinyon provides theoretically sound variants in a way that makes writing and benchmarking new algorithms easy.
+Pinyon provides theoretically sound variants in a way that makes writing and bench-marking new algorithms easy.

 * `Node`